grom72/daos/utils/ansible/ftest/README.md

 ### Ansible Inventory

 The [ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)
-list the different nodes of the the sub-cluster and gather them in different groups (which can freely overlap) according to their roles in the functional test platform.
+list the different nodes of the sub-cluster and gather them in different groups (which can freely overlap) according to their roles in the functional test platform.
 - **daos\_dev**: This group should contain only one node.
 This last one will be used for installing DAOS binaries and launch functional tests thanks to generated bash scripts.
 Details on how to use